what its rate-setters are saying By Reuters - Up News Info

 © Reuters.
-FILE PHOTO: A person walks past the Bank of England in the City of London financial district, in London, Britain, June 11, 2021.
-REUTERS/Henry Nicholls/File Photo
+FILE PHOTO: A quiet bus passes the Bank of England, as the spread of the coronavirus disease (COVID-19) continues, in London, Britain, March 23, 2020.
+REUTERS/Toby Melville

-LONDON (Reuters) – Some Bank of England officials say the time is approaching for action to fend off higher inflation as Britain reopens its economy, but others want more time to assess the risks or say the jump in prices is likely to prove temporary.
+LONDON (Reuters) – The Bank of England is split between officials who say the time is approaching for action to fend off higher inflation and others who say the jump in prices is likely to prove temporary as Britain and other countries reopen their economies.

-Following are highlights of BoE policymakers’ recent comments about inflation and the outlook for the central bank’s bond-buying programme and near-zero benchmark interest rates.
+Below are highlights of BoE policymakers’ recent comments as they consider their next steps with their 895 billion-pound ($1.24 trillion) bond-buying programme and near-zero benchmark interest rates.

-The BoE is due to announce it next monetary policy decisions on Aug.
-5 along with new forecasts for the economy.
+The BoE’s Monetary Policy Committee is due to announce its next policy decisions and forecasts for the economy on Aug.
+5.

-For an article on what the BoE’s options for tightening monetary policy are, click on.
+For an article on the BoE’s options for tightening monetary policy, click on.

-July 15: “What we will have to do, again, is go through all the evidence and assess to what extent we think the sorts of things that underlie that are likely to be transitory … I do react somewhat to people who say ‘the Bank of England’s being casual about it’.”

 DAVE RAMSDEN, DEPUTY GOVERNOR (MARKETS & BANKING)